mariadb-corporation/MaxScale/Documentation/REST-API/Resources-MaxScale.md

                         "type": "count"
                     },
                     {
+                        "description": "Directory where the .secrets encryption key is located in.", "mandatory": false,
+                        "modifiable": false,
+                        "name": "secretsdir",
+                        "type": "path"
+                    },
+                    {
                         "default_value": 0,
                         "description": "How many log entries are stored in the session specific trace log.", "mandatory": false,
                         "modifiable": true,
                         "name": "session_trace",
                         "type": "count"
+                    },
+                    {
+                        "description": "Regular expression that is matched against the contents of the session trace log and if it matches the contents are logged when the session stops.", "mandatory": false,
+                        "modifiable": true,
+                        "name": "session_trace_match",
+                        "type": "regex"
                     },
                     {
                         "default_value": false,